Spectrum Modem Lights: Meanings & Easy Fixes

 If your modem shows no lights whatsoever, start with the basics:

-• Make sure the modem power cord is fully plugged in at both ends.
-Verify the outlet is working with another device.
+• Make sure the modem power cord is plugged in fully at both ends and that the outlet is working.
+Test with another device like a lamp.
+The coax feeds signal only and does not power the modem.

 How can I tell if my Spectrum internet is down?